-Note: The information in this entry has theories that were pre-identification.
+This article has not been changed from when it was initially published.
+The information in this article has theories made pre-identification.
 There will be an updated article in the near future.
 When it is posted, that article will be linked here:

 The sun was rapidly vanishing behind the row of pines at the rear of the Laurytown Road Cemetery.
 It was already later than planned, but I convinced myself to take a “little detour” from Interstate 80 to search out the cemetery to pay my respects to the two unidentified victims of a brutal, unsolved murder that took place in December 1976.
 Finding no obvious parking as the sun disappeared, I pulled to the edge of the back road and turned the hazard lights on.
 Stepping out of the vehicle, I took in the cool evening air and the sound of crickets mixed with the soft whisper of the wind.
 With very little light left, I debated on what to do next.